Hudson United Methodist Church

 The following is an exerpt from the Prayer Shawl Ministry website that best explains the program.

-Here are a few pictures from the Prayer Shawl Ministry in 2013.
+Here are a few pictures from the Prayer Shawl Ministry.

 This ministry is funded entirely by the people who are participating and by donations.
 If you would like to help sponsor a prayer shawl by donating money for a shawl, your name could be included in the card as a sponsor along with the name of the person who made the prayer shawl.
 The prayer shawls are made mostly with Lion Brand Homespun yarn and cost $12-$15 each depending on the price of the yarn.
 Our objective is to find the best price on our yarns.